 Committees & Councils

 Represents the interests of associate members.
 Provides insight and education to members on technological, regulatory and evolutionary business changes through publications, seminars and workshops.
 Develops educational programs tailored to ensure timely dissemination of key topics vital to the membership.
-Council members are nominated by the associate members and are elected by the council.
-Also includes EXPO Advisory Subcouncil Meeting Summaries.
+Council members can be nominated by any NTCA member, but are elected by the council.
+Also includes EXPO Advisory Subcouncil meeting summaries.

 Develops national awards program to recognize achievements of members.
 Reviews nominees and selects recipients.